Last reviewed 21 March 2025

 Validity: Personal data collected is stored for 3 years and one day after leaving the Schengen Area for majority of third country nationals.
 When re-entering the Schengen Area and data on file is still stored and valid, new biometric data is not required to be collected.

-‘Precautionary measures’: For up to 6 months (maybe more) from EES entering into operation, implementing countries can decide to waive the collection of biometric data during peak travel times.
-The border waiting time before this measure is used could vary between member states.
-Please note ‘precautionary measures’ may be replaced by a new phased implementation of EES.
+Temporary Suspension of EES: For up to 60 days after the end of the proposed 6-month progressive start of operation, implementing countries can decide to waive the collection of biometric data during peak travel times for a maximum 6 hours.
+The border waiting time before this measure is used could vary between countries and in specific circumstances may be extended by a further 60 days.

 Official website (including how to apply when launched): European Commission ETIAS webpage